 I was asked to give a talk to a group of pastors in my synod (ELCA) about pastoral self-care, both spiritual and physical.
 The following remarks are the gist of my presentation.
 They concern developing a discipline of personal prayer and taking care of one’s body.
 But what I have to recommend applies to lay people as well as clergy.
 So, with allowance for vocational issues that pastors have, these remarks are general enough for everyone.
+The talk was given during Lent, but spiritual disciplines are not for Lent only.

 I begin by making some assumptions.
 The first is that every devoted Christian wants to have a personal relationship with God.
 This relationship is brought about by the Holy Spirit working through means.
 It is a relationship begun in Baptism and nurtured by the word of God, the sacraments of Christ, and prayer formed by the Holy Spirit who dwells within us (read Romans 8).